dini-ag-kim/holding-ontology/holding.md

 The **Holding Ontology** is a vocabulary to express (library) holdings in RDF.

 This ontology deals with items and their relations to agents, documents and services.
 An item is a copy or exemplar of a document.
 Items are also referred to as holdings, but a holding is moreover the description of an agents inventory and access information for the item.
-Although this ontology derives the Item class from the FRBR Ontology, it does not imply the use of the FRBR model.

 ## Status of this document